Discretized Keiper/Li approach to the Riemann Hypothesis: Main notations and background

 So, whether one would take (\ref{LiC}) or (\ref{ASF})--(\ref{ASC}) to track violations of RH, the Keiper--Li sequence $\{ \l _n \}$ only matters in its \emph{asymptotic tail} ${\{ n \gg 1 \}}$, where the alternative (\ref{ASF})--(\ref{ASC}) rules (and enacts Li's sign property as well).

 At the same time, the $\l _n$ are quite elusive analytically \cite{BL}\cite{C2}.
-Numerically too, (see Ma\'slanka \cite{M1}\cite{M2} and Coffey \cite{C1}) their evaluation requires a recursive machinery, of intricacy blowing up with $n$; \cite[fig.~6]{M2} moreover reports a loss of ca. 0.2 decimal place of precision per step~$n$ (when working \emph{ex nihilo} - i.e., using no Riemann zeros in input); only $\l _n$-values up to $n \approx 4000$ were thus accessed until recently, with $n=10^5$ attained by Johansson \cite[\S~4.2]{J} (who states a loss of 1~bit $\approx$ 0.3 decimal place per step~$n$).
-Even then, the range (\ref{LIt}) needed for new tests of RH stays out of reach, motivating quests for more accessible sequences.
+Numerically too (see Ma\'slanka \cite{M1}\cite{M2} and Coffey \cite{C1}), their evaluation requires a recursive machinery, of intricacy blowing up with $n$; \cite[fig.~6]{M2} moreover reports a loss of precision of $\approx 0.2$ decimal place per step~$n$ (when working \emph{ex nihilo} - i.e., using no Riemann zeros in input); only $\l _n$-values up to $n \approx 4000$ were accessed that way until recently, with $n=10^5$ attained by Johansson \cite[\S~4.2]{J} (who states a loss of 1~bit $\approx$ 0.3 decimal place per step~$n$).
+Still, the range (\ref{LIt}) needed for new tests of RH stays far out of reach.
+All that motivates quests for simpler realizations of the Keiper--Li idea.

-But first, as the \emph{asymptotic} sensitivity to RH is the main property we will prove to generalize, we review its mechanism for $\{ \l _n \}$ itself.
+But first, as the \emph{asymptotic} sensitivity to RH is the main property we will prove to generalize, we review that feature for $\{ \l _n \}$ itself.